brandur/sorg/content/drafts/sortsupport.md

 last step is to `return 0`, indicating in classic libc style that the two tuples are really, fully equal.

-## Leveraged software (#leverage)
+## Fast code and leveraged software (#leverage)

-SortSupport is a good example of the type of low-level optimization that most of us never bother with in our projects, but which makes sense in an extremely leveraged system like a database.
-As implementations are added for it and users like myself upgrade, common operations like `DISTINCT`, `ORDER BY`, and `CREATE INDEX` get twice as fast for free.
+SortSupport is a good example of the type of low-level optimization that most of us probably wouldn't bother with in our projects, but which makes sense in an extremely leveraged system like a database.
+As implementations are added for it and Postgres' tens of thousands of users like myself upgrade, common operations like `DISTINCT`, `ORDER BY`, and `CREATE INDEX` get twice as fast, for free.

+Credit to Peter Geoghegan for some of the original exploration of this idea and implementations for UUID and a generalized system for SortSupport on variable-length string types, Robert Haas and Tom Lane for adding the [necessary infrastructure][infrastructure], and Andrew Gierth for a [difficult implementation][numeric] for `numeric`.
+(I hope I got all that right.)

 [1] A note for the pedantic that V4 UUIDs usually have only
     122 bits of randomness as four bits are used for the